-North-facing the popular Gili group and directly south of our Gili Aer anchorage is Teluk Nara (AKA Teluk Kombal).
+Facing north towards the popular Gili group, and directly south of our Gili Aer anchorage, is Teluk Nara (AKA Teluk Kombal).
 This busy close-to-shore anchorage on the northwestern coast of Lombok is the jumping-off point for the Gilis and even Bali.
 Regional tourism has grown exponentially since the first editions of this book.

-On entry don’t cut either of the north corners because the reef extends further than you’d expect on both.
+On entry do not cut either of the north corners because the reef extends further than you’d expect on both.
 Favour the mid channel and motor right inside to anchor in the southwest corner in 14-22 metres on clay and mud.
-Teluk Nara is 25-minutes drive from Sengiggi the main tourist beach of Lombok, where there’s more restaurants and better supplies.
-An hour further south is the capital Mataram, with even more extensive markets, repair shops and the airport with daily international flights.
+Teluk Nara is 25-minute drive from Sengiggi, the main tourist beach of Lombok, where there are more restaurants and better supplies than you’ll find on the Gili islands or in local villages.
+An hour further south is the capital Mataram, with even more extensive markets – and repair shops with a limited understanding of yachts needs.

 There are a dozen moorings in the bay, but only a few are available for hire to visiting yachts.
 There are several small dinghy and shallow draft jetties and floating docs scattered all around the bay for local speedboats, plying mainly out to the Gilis.
-Each day hundreds of young college-age backpackers get whisked out and back creating annoying noise and wake.
+Each day many college-age backpackers are transferred to the Gili islands creating annoying noise and wake.
 If you’re looking for peace and serenity this isn’t the spot.

-Five miles east of the Gilis, Medana Bay Marina is run by popular and affable British expat Peter Cranfield and his Indonesian wife, Ace.
-They have created a small serene haven for visiting yachts in Teluk Dalem or Deep Bay facing north on Lombok’s coast.
-Located at 8°21.888S, 116°07.766E, it’s a north south entry through the fringing reef from waypoint 8°20.431S,116°07.683E.
+Five miles east of the Gilis, Medana Bay Marina is run by British expat, Peter Cranfield, and his Indonesian wife, Ace.
+They have created a small serene haven for visiting yachts in Teluk Dalem (Deep Bay) facing north on Lombok’s coast.
+Located at 8°21.888S, 116°07.766E, it’s a north south entry through the fringing reef from waypoint 8°20.431S, 116°07.683E.